Gardeina/EvoRMD/README.md

 - **CUDA**: 12.8
 - **PyTorch**: 2.3.1

-> **Note:** Please ensure that your CUDA and PyTorch versions match your system's GPU drivers.
+> **Note:** Please ensure your CUDA + PyTorch versions are compatible with your GPU driver.
+EvoRMD has been tested on NVIDIA RTX 3090 GPUs with 24 GB memory.

 ---